 Justice, as we conceive of it, is the opportunity to have a voice within the systems that impact our lives.
 Whether speaking up for one’s rights as a tenant in housing court or simply filing the right form to get food stamps, all forms of interaction with these vital systems constitute “access to justice.”

-A person is deprived of access when they are rendered voiceless.
-This can be because they don’t know where to get help, don’t know what rights they have, don’t know how to begin seeking a remedy, or simply don’t know that a given problem can be solved.
+A person is deprived of access when they are deliberately silenced by the systems that govern our lives.
+It may be because they don’t know where to get help, don’t know what rights they have, don’t know how to begin seeking a remedy, or simply don’t know that a given problem can be solved.
 It may also be due to barriers like language, economic cost, or time required.
+Often, it's because systems are designed to entrench power and create powerlessness by denying historically-excluded people the same resources as people of privilege.
 By helping clients identify these issues and find solutions—whether inside or outside the courthouse—we create access to justice for all members of a community.
+Essentially, we seek to leverage the tools of privilege on behalf of those to whom they are all too frequently denied.

 Each Advocate is placed in a PFJ “host city” for the entirety of their two-year commitment.
-We begin the two-year term with an intensive training program, and are proud to be partnered with the best trainers in the nation on holistic work.
+We begin the two-year term with an intensive training program, and are proud to be partnered with the best trainers in the nation on collaborative defense.

 Advocates are not lawyers, and do not provide legal representation or legal advice.
 However, Advocates provide an array of services that do not require a license to practice law.
 PFJ Advocates are trained to be interdisciplinary problem solvers so that they can holistically support community members to resolve complex, intersecting issues.
 However, PFJ services often fall into six categories:

 With each client, the Advocate begins by working with the client to identify their needs and then develop a plan to address the challenges they are facing.
+We are client-led, meaning we try to offer our clients the fullest range of service options and then follow our client's goals and priorities.
+Our services are never mandated.
 Frequently, an Advocate’s work may take them into the field.
 For example, an Advocate may visit a client’s home to prepare for a child custody interview or meet with a landlord to discuss keeping the client in their home.

 PFJ Advocates go through an intensive training at the beginning of their two-year service commitment.
-We partner with top trainers from organizations across the country where non-attorneys are routinely aiding clients with a similar range of services, such as the Bronx Defenders, Neighborhood Defender Service, and the Center for Employment Opportunities.
+We partner with top trainers and organizations across the country.
 Advocates combine classroom learning on the advocate role, best practices, and PFJ policies with role-playing, creative problem solving, negotiation strategies, and effective communication skills—we even do a storytelling workshop to maximize each Advocate’s narrative power.
 Advocates receive specialized training from clinical specialists in recognizing and understanding the symptoms of common mental health concerns and addiction, seeking out treatment opportunities that are tailored to clients’ needs, and supporting clients in completion of mental health and addiction treatment programs.
-They shadow non-attorney advocates working in our existing sites and meet with attorneys and experts familiar with the practice of civil, family, and immigration advocacy.
 They work with experts to gain an ability to spot civil legal issues in a variety of contexts.
 A special emphasis is placed on avoiding the unauthorized practice of law throughout training.
-The host offices leaders join the Advocate teams for a portion of the training, learning how best to work holistically with non-attorney Advocates, and how they can team up for greatest impact in their home districts.
+Defender leaders join the Advocate teams for a portion of the training, learning how best to work collaboratively with non-attorney Advocates, and how they can team up for greatest impact in their home districts.

 Once Advocates begin their placement, lawyers within the host public defenders’ office supervise their work, providing guidance and assistance where needed.
-Where outside legal representation is required, Advocates will refer clients to a network of pro bono attorneys established by PFJ and strengthened by each successive cohort of Advocates.
 Occasionally, an Advocate may be supervised by outside counsel when working on a civil matter for a client.
 Advocates also maintain relationships with and make referrals to community organizations that provide direct services to community members, such as substance abuse counseling, financial education, or emergency food or housing assistance.
 Advocates receive regular support, biweekly check-ins, and mentorship from PFJ’s national team.

-PFJ Advocates are recent college graduates who commit to a transformative two-year public service experience.
-Advocates must hold at least a Bachelor’s degree from an accredited university and be able to demonstrate a commitment to working in the public interest.
+PFJ Advocates are new professionals who commit to a transformative two-year public service experience.
+Advocates must hold at least a Bachelor’s degree from an accredited university or demonstrate college-level writing skills during the application process and be able to demonstrate a commitment to working in the public interest.
 To ensure that they have the maturity and initiative required to help community members solve critical problems, Advocates are selected through a rigorous process that includes a written application, interview, and immersive case scenarios.
-Our Advocates have a broad range of motivations and interests, and the Advocate experience offers strong, community-rooted preparation for a wide variety of career paths, including politics, social work, teaching, the arts, the law – or wherever their passion may take them.
+PFJ Advocates have a broad range of motivations and interests, and the Advocate experience offers strong, community-rooted preparation for a wide variety of career paths, including politics, social work, teaching, the arts, the law – or wherever their passion may take them.

-PFJ aims to help any community member in need.
 While many community programs are intended to support certain populations (such as veterans, victims of crime, clients of a given hospital, religious groups, or individuals without housing), we believe that it should be easy to get help when you need it, regardless of your affiliation or identity.
-Clients range from those already involved with the legal system to people who have never entered a courthouse.
-Advocates take referrals from the public defenders with whom they work, but will also conduct outreach within their local community places like community centers, schools, churches, veterans’ centers, libraries, and shelters, and, pending capacity and freedom from legal conflicts, offer assistance to as many folks as we can.
+We have no restrictions on the type of defender clients we work with, and, when possible, we try to assist our clients' family members as well.

 PFJ clients tend to be low-income people facing issues that do not yet require legal assistance, but can be difficult to tackle and can have devastating consequences if not addressed.
 For example, a client may be a mother trying to prepare for a visit from Child Services so her kids can stay at home or a father who needs to keep his driver’s license to make it to work and keep his family in their apartment.
 It could be the grandmother whose grandson was arrested with drugs while living with her and is now facing eviction from public housing.
 These are just a few of many wide-ranging examples.